Specialist supervision for ADHD and other Neurodiversities

 Supervision for therapists working with people with ADHD might consider adaptations to the way you use pace of work, levels of directness, disclosure and variance of the use of space, and style of interventions.

-If you wish to discover more about supervision with one of the allies, then you’ll find Duncan, Ana, Claire and Cat all have supervision practices and can be contacted from the links on the Therapist Directory page.
+If you wish to discover more about supervision with one of the allies, then you’ll find Ana, Cat, Duncan and Claire all have supervision practices and can be contacted from the links on the Therapist Directory page.
 We’re sure you’ll find that they have some great ideas for enhancing and expanding the therapy space for ADHDers.

 Couples therapy and coaching